bpietravalle/fuel/README.md

 	 };
 //make sure that 'https://your-firebase.firebaseio.com/users/userId/trips' is defined!
 ```
-* _injector_: fuel will try to inject a 'user' service.
+* _injector_: fuel will try to inject a `user` service.
 Make sure it's
  available.
 See below for overriding these names.

 * _uid_: Your security rules will need to allow for a uid property.
 To opt-out of
 this functionality simply add `uid: false` to the options hash.
 You can also specify a
-a different name via the 'uidProperty' option, as described below.
+a different name via the `uidProperty` option, as described below.

 _Note_: This option also provides the session mngt functionality described above.
 No need
 to add `session: true`, however if you want to be redundant redundant, please be my guest.